EQS-CMS: Haier Smart Home Co.,Ltd.: Release according to Article 50 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 / Third country release according to Article 50 Para.
 1, No. 2 of the WpHG [the German Securities Trading Act]

+Announcement on Participating in 2026 Online Collective Reception Day for Investors of Listed Companies in Qingdao and 2025 Performance Briefing

-Qingdao / Shanghai / Frankfurt / Hong Kong, 27 April 2026 – Haier Smart Home Co., Ltd. (the "Company" or "Haier Smart Home", D-share 690D.DE, A-share 600690.SH, H-share 06690.HK) today published an announcement in accordance with applicable trading rules of the Hong Kong Stock Exchange and applicable Hong Kong laws in relation to a Possible Voluntary Public Share Buy-Back Offer of D Shares.
+Qingdao / Shanghai / Frankfurt / Hong Kong, 27 April 2026 – Haier Smart Home Co., Ltd. (the "Company" or "Haier Smart Home", D-share 690D.DE, A-share 600690.SH, H-share 06690.HK) today published an announcement in accordance with applicable trading rules of the Shanghai Stock Exchange, and applicable PRC laws in relation to Participating in 2026 Online Collective Reception Day for Investors of Listed Companies in Qingdao and 2025 Performance Briefing.

 The full announcement is available at: